robmuh/robmuh.github.com/_posts/2014-01-22-web-accessibility-over-design.markdown

 golf videos online and into an app.
 At first it almost seems like vision accessibility should not be an issue since golfers will generally be able to see well, it's a big part of the sport.
 But there are obviously color-blind golfers.
-So no, he needs accessibility as well.
+So yes, he needs accessibility as well.
 In his case, however, visual accessibility comes through mobile-first design elements and not necessarily underlines.